 The olives are then washed.
 The are sent along a conveyor and jiggled around to remove any dirt and ensure they are perfectly clean before they are crushed and pressed to the oil.

-This below is the crushed olives, it is continuously turned to release as much of the oil contained inside the olives.
+This below is the mulched pulpy olive residue which is called 'pomace', this pomace is continuously turned to release as much of the oil contained inside the olives.

-The main part of this sediment, the flesh of the olive fruit, is removed during the pressing process and the remainder is filtered at the end.
-Here is the foliage removed and the sediment (we know it's not that attractive!).
-Although this may seem like such a waste, actually it is used for alternative energy sources and composting, so when done well like this is a circular and sustainable process.
+Here is the pomace along with the olive tree foliage after the first press.
+Although this may seem like such a waste, all that pulpy olive and leaves, but actually it is used for alternative energy sources and composting.
+So when extra virgin olive oil production is done well and authentically like this it is a circular and sustainable process.

 The final stage now is separating the oil and the water that is in the olives.
 This done through a centrifuge to separate it, the water is drained away and then the final product flows out.
 The extra virgin olive oil.

 Adopt an Olive Tree

 Adopt an Olive Tree and receive deliveries of fresh extra virgin olive oil from your tree on a small-scale, sustainable olive grove in Italy.